 Your career pretty much got its start on Monstercat.
 What draws you back to them each time?

 I’ve worked with many record labels and Monstercat has been by far the easiest to work with, the most organized, and the most receptive and excited about my music.
 I think a lot of other record labels could take a page out of their book.

-Can touring either help with writer’s block to either stop it or make it more prevalent?
+Can touring help with writer’s block or make it worse?

 I think that’s all dependent on an artist by artists basis and how their creative momentum flows.
 I think for me it would be a very positive thing as when my workspace changes I get different ideas and inspired by my work environment.
 As long as I’m in a “no pressure” situation I usually can relax and write music.